quintusdias/glymur/docs/source/how_do_i.rst

 ... read the lowest resolution thumbnail?
 =========================================
-Printing the Jp2k object should reveal the number of resolutions (look in the COD segment section), but you can take a shortcut by supplying -1 as the resolution level. ::
+Printing the Jp2k object should reveal the number of resolutions (look in the COD segment section of the codestream), but you can take a shortcut by supplying -1 as the resolution level. ::

     >>> import glymur